manofgod747/Economics/README.md

 Idolization is another way to put it.
 Creating false idols, and using the idolized as bait for unjust actions.
 The idolized are in a precarious position of both power and sudden loss.
 Since the power is unearned, sudden loss is just a matter of insight from those who idolize.

 High population density increases trauma.
 Bodies that are close inevitably collide.

+There is a margin between viscious cycles and productive cycles.
+The margin depends on city planning, Life needs social norms and levels of freedom that enables autonomy and non violence.

 ## Central Banking
 A central bank is an organisation usually under political rule that controls a credit swap system.
 Government and central banks have interdependecy.
 The governments acts throught monetary policy.
 Central banks control money distribution and stability.